UNO Shopping

 The UNO Shopping was a shopping mall in Leonding, Upper Austria and is located southwest of Linz.
 It was opened on 16 October 1990.
 In 2007, the mall had a revenue of 145 Million Euro.
 Since July 2012, the mall is empty with the exception of an apothecary and a consumer electronic retailer in an external part of the complex.

-Criticism

-One point of criticism was, that purchasing power was transferred away from the city center of Linz.
-Another one was the enormous volume of traffic produced by several other businesses along Kremstal A-Road, one of the main routes entering Linz.
+UNO Shopping closed in the summer of 2014 after gradually losing its tenants.